Usamaazeem03/javaScript-a-to-z-concept/README.md

 ## 🚀 JavaScript A to Z — A friendly guide

 Welcome!
 This is a small, easy-to-follow collection of JavaScript notes and examples — written like short blog posts so you can learn fast and enjoy the ride.
-Each file in `Basic-&-Fundamentals` focuses on one concept with clear code examples.
+Each file in `01-Basic-&-Fundamentals` focuses on one concept with clear code examples.

 ### ✨ Quick tips